khaledabdelaziz1330-dot/n8n-automation-portfolio/gym-lead-management/README.md

 ## 🏋️‍♂️ What this system does

-This workflow turns all gym inquiries from **WhatsApp / Instagram / Messenger / Telegram** into a structured lead pipeline and automated trial booking system.
+This workflow turns all gym inquiries from **WhatsApp / Instagram / Messenger** into a structured lead pipeline and automated trial booking system.

 It: